Benefits — 4 min

 Remote regularly reviews compensation for all employees to ensure all employees continue to receive fair and equitable compensation.
 We perform these compensation reviews in two phases.

-The first phase is a market check-in, which takes place in the second quarter of the year.
+The first phase is a market check-in.
 This review is linked to performance and addresses any employees positioned below the minimum of their applicable salary band, our top performers, and any applicable exceptions.

-The second phase is our annual review, which takes place in the last quarter of the year.
+The second phase is our annual review.
 This review looks at all eligible employees in the company and is also performance based.

 Promotions at Remote do not have to occur within a review cycle.
 A person can be promoted at any time, provided certain criteria are met.

 First, the company must require the role be filled.
 We call this “role readiness.”
 Anyone seeking a promotion at Remote should be promoted within one of our career tracks, and the new role should come with an increased impact on the team and the business as a whole.